 - Cool Horse: In racing, it doesn't get much cooler.

 - Curb-Stomp Battle: The Belmont, obviously.
 He set a record of 2:24 flat for the mile-and-a-half on dirt; to this day no horse has broken 2:25, anywhere, ever.
-His 31-length victory is the largest winning margin in the history of American thoroughbred racing.*
+His 31-length victory was the largest winning margin in the history of American thoroughbred racing until 2014, and remains the largest winning margin in the history of Grade I stakes racing.note

 - Foregone Conclusion: We all know precisely how things turn out.
 That this film can still have us white-knuckled on the edge of our seats is a true testament to the filmmakers and actors alike.